The Welsh Terrier breed is clever, alert, and friendly. Especially to its close family members.

 This little breed is intelligent and people-oriented, so they usually take well to training.

-However, some individual dogs may display the famous terrier stubbornness.
-This isn’t an attempt to get one over on you – it’s just that you need to make training more valuable to them.
+But, some individual dogs may show the famous terrier stubbornness.
+This isn’t an attempt to get one over on you – you just need to make training more valuable to them.

 Use positive reinforcement training with treats and toys to achieve this.
 Keeping training sessions fun, short, and consistent will also help.

-Attending puppy classes is a great option.
+Puppy classes are a great option.
 Or, you may choose to take part in an online training course.

 As a sporting breed, these dogs will also enjoy taking part in doggy sports, and training for events like agility.